apple1417/bl-sdk-mods/UserFeedback/Readme.md

 Fixed that hiding the dialog from within `OnInput` would raise `AttributeError`s.

 ### User Feedback v1.2
-Added `ShowChatMessage`
+Added `ShowChatMessage`.
 Made `OptionsBoxButton` into a dataclass.

 ### User Feedback v1.1
 Updated for SDK versions 0.7.4-0.7.6.
 Added `VersionMajor` and `VersionMinor` fields to the package.

 ### User Feedback v1.0